Why Do People Snore and How Can It Be Treated?

 Treatment Options

-• Avoiding Alcohol & Smoking: Reduces airway inflammation and muscle relaxation.
+• Avoiding Alcohol and Smoking: Helps minimize airway inflammation and muscle relaxation.

-• Nasal Care: Saline rinses or humidifiers help maintain airway openness.
+• Nasal Care: Saline sprays or humidifiers can promote clearer nasal passages.

-• Oral Appliances: Devices that reposition the jaw to improve airflow.
+• Oral Appliances: These reposition the jaw or tongue to promote better airflow.

 3. Surgical Options